Jabble/tamu-rdm-workshops/modules/quality-control.md

 3, 33.4, estimated
 4, 35.8, actual

-Description Rationale:
-Correct interpretation of the content of a data table typically depends on knowing which data values were actually recorded in the field or estimate using other approaches.

-4. Identify anomalies and outliers
+### Identify anomalies and outliers
-Best Practice:
+You can use exploratory data analysis:
+- frequency distribution
+- graphical representaiton
+- calculate center and spread

+It is important to find outliers and anomolies in data in order to determine whether data may be contaminated.

-Outliers may not be the result of actual observations, but rather the result of errors in data collection, data recording, or other parts of the data life cycle.
-The following can be used to identify outliers for closer examination:
+Outliers may be the result of valid observations, but it is important to identify and examine their validity.
+Because, they may also be the result of errors in data collection and data recording.

+No outliers should be removed without careful consideration and verification that they don't represent true phenomena.

+Three techniques for finding outliers in your data are:

 - Statistical tests
+- Visual determinations
+- Comparing to related observations

+#### Statistical tests
 Outliers may be detected by using Dixon’s test, Grubbs test or the Tietjen-Moore test.

+Summary statistics
+Subtract values from mean

-- Visual determination
+#### Visual deteminations
 Box plots are useful for indicating outliers

 Scatter plots help identify outliers when there is an expected pattern, such as a daily cycle

 Normal probability plots

 Regression

-Map geographic coordinates to detect errors
+Mapping geographic coordinates

-- Comparison to related observations
+#### Comparing to related observations
 Difference plots for co-located data streams can show unreasonable variation between data sources.

 Example: Difference plots from weather stations in close proximity or from redundant sensors can be constructed.

 Comparisons of two parameters that should covary can indicate data contamination.

 Example: Declining soil moisture and increasing temperature are likely to result in decreasing evapotranspiration.

-No outliers should be removed without careful consideration and verification that they are not representing true phenomena.

-Description Rationale:
-Outliers may represent data contamination, a violation of the assumptions of the study, or failure of the instrumentation.
-Although outliers may be valid observations it is important to identify and examine their validity.

-No missing, impossible, or anomalous values
-Perform statistical summaries

-Look for outliers
+### Signs that outliers may be incorrect

-Data collected by instruments:
+- Data collected by instruments:

 Values recorded by instruments should be checked to ensure they are within the sensible range of the instrument and the property being measured.
 Example: Concentrations cannot be < 0, and wind speed cannot exceed the maximum speed that the anemometer can record.

-Data collected by observations:
+- Data collected by observations:

 Range checks and comparisons with historic maxima will help identify anomalous values that require further investigation.
 Comparing current and past measurements help identify highly unlikely events.
 For example, it is unlikely that the girth of a tree will decrease from one year to the next.
-Codes should be used to indicate quality of data.

-Outliers are extreme values for a variable given the statistical model being used The goal is not to eliminate outliers but to identify potential data contamination

-Methods to look for outliers
-Graphical

-Scatter plots
-Maps
-Subtract values from mean

-Geographic coordinates:

-### Documenting actions
+## How to document actions
-As I mentioned earlier, maintining documentation as you go along will save you having to try and think back about your procedures, ad hoc decisions you had to make while gathering your data, and the processing you did to transform and analyze raw data.
+As I mentioned earlier, maintaining documentation as you go along will save you having to try and think back about your procedures, ad hoc decisions you had to make while gathering your data, and the processing you did to transform and analyze raw data.

+- Document procedures and standards you followed including:
+	- Data types and formats
+	- Codes and terminology
+	- Measurement units
-- Document checks made to data.
+- Document the checks made to data.
 	 - This allows you to avoid needing to duplicate the error checking process.
-- Document the changes made to data.
-	- This allows you to undo them if necessary.
 - Mark data with quality control flags.
 	- As part of any review or quality assurance of data, potential problems can be categorized systematically.
 For example data can be labeled as 0 for unexamined, -1 for potential problems and 1 for "good data."
 	- Some research communities have developed standard protocols; check with others in your discipline to determine if standards for data flagging already exist.

+## Conclusion
+Quality assurance and quality control will help you to avoid problems with your data and to prepare your data for analysis.

 ## References
 - DataOne [website](https://www.dataone.org/best-practices/ensure-basic-quality-control)